 3. Drinking glasses

-Is it still trendy to use Mason jars as drinking glasses?! :woman_shrugging: By using the same jars for drinking glasses and for leftovers, we save quite a bit of kitchen cabinet space, and unloading the dishwasher is one step easier, too.
+By using the same jars as drinking glasses and for leftovers, we save quite a bit of kitchen cabinet space, and unloading the dishwasher is one step easier, too.
 Trendy or not, this is undeniably efficient!

 4. Canned goodies

-Mason jars were specifically designed for home canning and food preservation. :canned_food: Every summer, we order a half bushel of pickling cucumbers from our farm share and spend an afternoon making enough bread-and-butter pickles to last through the year. :cucumber: :hot_pepper:
+Every summer, we order a half bushel of pickling cucumbers from our farm share and spend an afternoon home canning enough bread-and-butter pickles to last through the year.

 5. Fermented goodies